 Separating money into categories can help your daughter better understand the various ways in which a lump sum of money can be utilized.
 The way you “bucket” the money can vary – if your daughter is on the younger side, consider setting up three clearly labeled jars so she can deposit cash or coins and watch the jars fill up.

 Establishing goals for each bucket is key.
-If your daughter has an allowance, you can help her determine how much of it is allocated to spending, savings and charity.
+If your daughter has an allowance, you can help her determine how much of it is allocated toward spending, savings and charity.
 If she receives money on other occasions – such as holidays or for completing chores around the house – allow her to decide where her funds are best suited.

 To further the learning potential of money jars, Barker suggests establishing parent-paid interest for your daughter’s savings jar.